 SUPPORT SERVICES.

-Subsequent to the completion of the Initial Services, Enron shall, during the term of this Agreement, provide the following additional support and maintenance services (the “Support Services”) to Pipeline Company: [NEED MORE DETAIL ON THESE SERVICES, WHAT FOLLOWS (INCLUDING SCHEDULE B) IS ONE POSSIBLE APPROACH TO THE SUPPORT SERVICES]
+Subsequent to the completion of the Initial Services, Enron shall, during the term of this Agreement, provide the following additional support services (the “Support Services”) to Pipeline Company:Commencing as of the effective date of this Agreement and continuing thereafter during the Term, EnronOnline will implement a services program with respect to the Pipeline Company as set forth on Schedule B (the "Support Services") that involves the provision of the following services:

-Enron represents and agrees to maintain the current and previous Version, and related Updates and Upgrades in accordance with the terms of this Agreement in consideration of Pipeline Company’s payment of the fees listed in Schedule A. After implementation of an Upgrade to Software licensed from Enron, Pipeline Company is no longer authorized to use the Software that formed the basis for Pipeline Company’s Upgrade eligibility.

-Enron will make available to Pipeline Company the Basic Service or the Premier Service (“Basic Maintenance”), as set forth in Schedule B.
+(i) The Initial Setup described in Schedule B (a);

+(ii) The Core Support Services described in Schedule B (b);

+(iii) The Additional Set up Services described in Schedule B (c)

+(iv) The Additional Support Services described in Schedule B (d); and

+(v) The Administrative Services described in Schedule B (e)

-Enron will use its commercially reasonable efforts to respond to service calls in accordance with the response times and resolution procedures set forth in Schedule B, depending on the severity of the problem, as defined in Schedule B.
+Enron will use its commercially reasonable efforts to respond to service calls in accordance with the resolution procedures set forth in Schedule B.

-[SHOULD OTHER SERVICES BE ADDRESSED AT THIS POINT?]
+EnronOnline shall not provide or be required to provide to Pipeline Company any of the following services: (a) without limiting EnronOnline's obligations under any other provision of this Agreement, legal, tax and accounting services [OTHER SERVICES IMPORTANT TO EXCLUDE?]

 FEES AND EXPENSES.

 In consideration of the Services to be provided to Pipeline Company by Enron under this Agreement, Pipeline Company will pay to Enron the fees and expenses as set forth on Schedule A. All such fees and expenses shall be paid within the time periods specified on such Schedule A.